raste/OnlineXmlCVs/README.md

 It was written in 3 days.
 The project also has validation of the XML's (no XSD/DTD used) with detailed error messages and option to upload CV's in English and Bulgarian languages.

-Seems that it wasn't worth enough and I wasn't recruited :(

 ### Technologies

 .NET 4.0, Web Forms, LINQ, Entity Framework, C#